SCRUM-Webapp/SCRUM_Webapp_Project/docs/design-decisions/design-decision_one.md

 ### Regarded options

++ Using Bootstrap modals with JavaScript
++ Using Bootstrap modals with  HTML/CSS
++ Redirecting the user to a seperate editing page

+### Assessment

 **Option 1: Using Bootstrap modals with JavaScript**
 - Requires knowledge of JavaScript and AJAX technique
 - would be more complex